Remember the good and forget the bad? That’s what happens with euphoric recall.

 Negative Recall

-Rather than focusing on the positive aspects of giving in to your addiction, you should take the time to emphasize your thoughts on the negative consequences you will face if you engage in sexual activities.
+Focus specifically on the negative consequences that you’ll face and have dealt with if your past behaviors start looking attractive to you again.
 Whenever you recall the euphoria that comes with the actions, replace those thoughts with how bad you will feel if you give in until the euphoria passes.
-Use a journal or make a list of all of the costs if you find this helpful.
+Use a journal or make a list of all of the costs of addiction if you find this helpful.

 Grounding

-If the enjoyment of past events comes to mind, you can focus on the here and now by engaging in an activity that uses your five senses.
+Focus on the here and now instead of the past by engaging in an activity that uses your five senses.
 The physical sensations of grounding can make you more aware of the moment to take your mind off of unwanted recollections.
-Here are just a few ideas to get you started:

 - Sing a song or recite a poem